-- All Animals Are Dogs: The triceratops.
-It plays fetch with a golf ball, and licks Brian as a sign of affection.
-When needed it turns into a combination of this trope and Horse of a Different Color.
+- All Animals Are Dogs: The triceratops plays fetch with a golf ball, and licks Brian as a sign of affection.
+When needed it turns into a combination of this trope and Horse Of A Different Colour.

 - Arbitrary Skepticism: Riddell finds the concept of Silurians loading dinosaurs onto a space-ark to be "absolute tommyrot".
 Even though he's standing in said spaceship and running away from said dinosaurs (apparently, it was the lizard people that sent this one step too far).
-Nefertiti actually calls him on this for denying evidence provided by his own eyes.
+Nefertiti calls him on this for denying evidence provided by his own eyes.

-- The Ark: The Silurians built one for dinosaurs, though they only brought fifty species.
+- The Ark: The Silurians built one for dinosaurs.

 - Awesome, but Impractical: Riding on the back of a triceratops may seem like an excellent way to escape a pair of laser-wielding pirate robots, but unless you have any grass-stained golf balls on hand, you'll find it difficult to get anywhere in any sort of hurry.

 - Amy and Riddell take this pose against a group of raptors.